 I make a backup of my MacBook Pro hard drive nightly.
 I tried using Time Machine by Apple as well, but it has never ran reliably enough for me.
 What did I say about ‘rock solid Apple software’?
 Make that generally rock solid.

-I use Adobe’s Photoshop Lightroom these days to catalog and lightly edit images.
+I use Adobe’s Photoshop Lightroom these days to catalogue and lightly edit images.

 I also used to use Nikon’s horrible Capture NX2 to process images because it makes the nicest-looking files and I finish up in Photoshop.

 Lara uses iPhoto for her images and stores them on the drive in her MacBook, but she’s just about filled up her hard drive, which makes the MacBook run like a piece of cr*p slowly – another little challenge to deal with before we leave.